nicholaswilde/frame-fi/docs/usage.md

 You can completely enable or disable the LCD screen backlight by modifying the `platformio.ini` file.
 This is useful for saving power if you don't need the display.

+!!! tip

+    The screen can also be enabled and disabled via the we API.

 1.  **Open `platformio.ini`**: Open the `platformio.ini` file in the root of the project.
 2.  **Find `LCD_ENABLED`**: Locate the `build_flags` section and find the `-D LCD_ENABLED` line.
 3.  **Change the Value**: